Prostate and other male cancers:

 In combination with prednisone for the treatment of metastatic castration-resistant prostate cancer (CRPC) and metastatic high-risk castration-sensitive prostate cancer (CSPC).

-Take on empty stomach.
+Take on an empty stomach.
 Swallow whole with water.
 1g once daily (in combination with oral prednisone 5mg twice daily [CRPC] or 5mg once daily [CSPC]).
 Also give concurrent GnRH analog or patient should have had bilateral orchiectomy.
 Baseline moderate hepatic impairment (Child-Pugh Class B): 250mg once daily; monitor closely; discontinue if ALT/AST >5xULN or total bilirubin >3xULN.
 If concomitant strong CYP3A4 inducer necessary, increase abiraterone dose frequency to twice daily during co-administration period (eg, from 1g once daily to 1g twice daily); reduce back to previous dose/frequency when CYP3A4 inducer is discontinued.

-Fatigue, arthralgia, hypertension, nausea, edema, hypokalemia, hot flush, diarrhea, vomiting, upper respiratory infection, cough, headache, anemia, elevated LFTs, dyslipidemia, lymphopenia, hyperglycemia; hepatotoxicity (may be severe).
+Fatigue, arthralgia, hypertension, nausea, edema, hypokalemia, hot flush, diarrhea, vomiting, upper respiratory infection, cough, headache, anemia, elevated LFTs, dyslipidemia, lymphopenia, hyperglycemia; hypoglycemia, hepatotoxicity (may be severe).

 Pregnant women and those of childbearing potential should not handle Zytiga tablets without protection (eg, gloves).
 Partners must use appropriate barrier contraception.